KARL: Knowledge-Aware Reasoning and Reinforcement Learning for Knowledge-Intensive Visual Grounding: Related Work

 Visual Grounding aims to locate objects or regions within an image based on a textual query~\cite{kazemzadeh2014referitgame, yu2016refcoco, qiao2020referring}.
-To enable a more comprehensive evaluation of MLLMs' visual grounding capabilities, researchers have recently proposed numerous novel and more challenging benchmarks~\cite{liu2019clevr, chen2020cops, chen2023advancing, lai2024lisa} in addition to the most widely adopted RefCOCO/+/g benchmarks~\cite{kazemzadeh2014referitgame, mao2016generation}.
-SK-VG~\cite{chen2023advancing} focuses on visual grounding with scene knowledge integration as additional input, whereas ReasonSeg~\cite{lai2024lisa} requires world knowledge utilization for object localization.
-Fine-Grained Visual Recognition (FGVR) aims to classify visually similar images to subcategories with a super-category~\cite{welinder2010caltech, maji2013fine, krause20133d, stanforddogs, nilsback2008automated}.
-Our proposed KVG task synergistically combines visual grounding and FGVR, simultaneously demanding expert-level knowledge for distinguishing subordinate categories and precise grounding capabilities.
+To enable more comprehensive evaluation of MLLMs' grounding capabilities, recent studies have introduced several more challenging benchmarks~\cite{chen2020cops, chen2023advancing, lai2024lisa} in addition to the widely used RefCOCO/+/g datasets~\cite{kazemzadeh2014referitgame, mao2016generation}.
+SK-VG~\cite{chen2023advancing} explores grounding with scene-level knowledge integration, while ReasonSeg~\cite{lai2024lisa} requires models to leverage world knowledge during object localization.
+In contrast, our proposed KVG task focuses on knowledge-intensive setting, requiring models to utilize fine-grained entity knowledge to distinguish visually similar entities while performing accurate grounding.